Authentication

 • End-user (the person authenticating against the API)

 The OAuth specification defines what kind of information is exchanged in which steps.
-It is not a precise specification and leaves quite some freedom to the implementation.
+It is not a precise specification and leaves quite some freedom for implementation.
 Also, there are two versions of OAuth — 1.0 and 2.0.
 They are completely incompatible (both the authentication steps and the exchanged fields differ).
-Both OAuth 1.0 and OAuth 2.0 are supported by Generic Extractor.
-If you are developing a new component using Generic Extractor templates and want to use and test OAuth authentication, inject the necessary credentials simply by passing them in the authorization property of the configuration.
+Generic Extractor supports both OAuth 1.0 and OAuth 2.0.
+If you are developing a new component using Generic Extractor templates and want to use and test OAuth authentication, inject the necessary credentials simply by passing them in the configuration’s authorization property.